YME/Certifcates/README.md

 You'll need a few complimentary files:

-- nomes Which contains the list of names to whom you're making this certifactes
+- nomes - Which contains the list of names to whom you're making this certifactes
-- YME's logo Which is already provied
+- YME's logo - Which is already provided
 - The backgroung - One is given as example
-- YME's current president signature
+- YME's current president signature - ask for it
 - The logo of the event - INSIDE's logo is provided as example

 ## Running

+Check if file names match with the ones hardcoded in the .tex file.
-Just do
+Just run

 ```sh certs.sh```